elsampsa/valkka-examples/docs/index.rst

 This documentation is a quickstart for installing and developing with Valkka using the Python3 API.
 A Tutorial, a PyQt testsuite and some benchmarking results are provided.

+For a demo program using Valkka, check out `Valkka Live <https://elsampsa.github.io/valkka-live/>`_

 .. toctree::
    :maxdepth: 2